 The first step of every project involves a discussion with you, my client, to determine exactly what you're looking for.
 Not sure what you want?
 No problem!
 It's my job to work closely with you to help you figure out your goals and then provide you with the appropriate services.

 What happens after your project is finished?
-I can maintain your web site for you or enable you to do it yourself.
+I can maintain your website for you or enable you to do it yourself.
 Inevitably you'll have questions, and I'm always here to help.
-Available by email, phone or cell phone, I'm easy to reach--and I'm happy to visit you in person if you prefer.
+Available by e-mail, text or cell phone, I'm easy to reach--and I'm happy to visit you in person if you prefer.

 I take pride in writing efficient, well-documented, platform-independent code that is easily upgradeable.
-The robust features, open-source philosophy, wide compatibility and numerous support libraries offered by Perl and PHP make them the perfect languages for writing CGI scripts as well as general data processing utilities.
-And, for you bean counters, there's no licensing fee!
+The robust features, open-source philosophy, wide compatibility and numerous support libraries offered by PHP make it the perfect language for writing small scripts as well as general applications.

-Whether you're using MySQL (my preference), MS SQL Server, Oracle, Sybase, or another database engine, I can write SQL code for it.
+Whether you're using MySQL (my preference), Microsoft SQL Server, Access, Oracle, SQLite, PostgreSQL, or another database engine, I can write SQL code for it.
 In fact, I specialize in writing my code to be easily transportable between database engines so upgrades are seamless and painless.

 I prefer to develop websites under the Linux operating system (and its variants).
 It's fast, stable, and well-supported.

 Apache is one of the most popular open-source web servers.